 When trying to create a new collection folder within the Manage Collection window, you may have problems.
 From this window you can't create directory folders that are several layers deep.
 The Manage Collection window works best with shallow directories only.
 However, it isn't necessary to create collection folders from the Manage Collection window.
 You can easily create collection folders using My Computer or Windows Explorer instead, as explained above.
 Then use the Manage Collection window to select/highlight the folders to ADD them to MasterCook's collection.

 Runtime error/Cannot Locate Cookbook: If you have a corrupt cookbook in MasterCook, when you start up the program you may receive a runtime error message or a message stating that the cookbook can't be found.
-You need to remove this problem cookbook file from MasterCook to resolve the problem.
-You can submit a support ticket and attach your .mc2 cookbook file to see if it can be repaired.
+You need to remove this problem cookbook file from MasterCook's collection folder and refresh MasterCook to resolve the problem.